Precision modeling of JWST's first cluster lens SMACSJ0723.3-7327: Results

 \subsubsection{Excess mass}

-The presence of two bright galaxies north-west of the BCG motivate the inclusion of an additional large-scale halo in our model to better accommodate two nearby multiply imaged galaxies (Systems 17 and 18, see \ref{sec:cstr}).
-Moreover, while we see no significant substructure in the distribution of cluster galaxies west and south-west of the BCG, we observe an extension of the ICL in this direction.
-The presence of this excess of diffuse light (highlighted in Fig.~\ref{fig:icl} and discussed in Sections~\ref{sec:iclmeth} and \ref{sec:iclres}) leads us to add a second large-scale mass component which proves crucial to reproduce the lensing geometry of System 20.
-Figure\,\ref{fig:model} shows the locations of both mass clumps, referred to as ICL1 and ICL2 in Table\,\ref{tab:model_param}.
+The presence of two bright galaxies north-west of the BCG motivates the inclusion of an additional large-scale halo in our model to better accommodate two nearby multiply imaged galaxies (Systems 7 and 25, See Section \ref{sec:cstr}).
+Moreover, while we see no significant substructure in the distribution of cluster galaxies west and south-west of the BCG, we observe an extension of the ICL in these directions.
+The presence of this excess diffuse light (highlighted in Fig.~\ref{fig:icl} and discussed in Sections~\ref{sec:iclmeth} and \ref{sec:iclres}) causes us to add a second large-scale mass component which proves crucial to reproducing the observed lensing geometry of Systems 8 and 26.
+Fig.\,\ref{fig:model} shows the location of the additional component, referred to as the ``ICL clump" in Table\,\ref{tab:model_param}.

-To assess the importance of these additions, we run two models with parameters as listed in Table \ref{tab:model_param}: one with only a cluster-scale halo around the BCG (Comparison Model in Table\,\ref{tab:model_param}), and another one including the two additional large-scale halos described above near the two observed peaks of intra-cluster light (Fiducial Model in Table~\ref{tab:model_param}).
-Going further in the analysis, we only use the most complex model since it is the only one that recovers the geometry of System 20.
+To assess the importance of this additional component to our mass model, we run two models with parameters as listed in Table \ref{tab:model_param}: one with only a cluster-scale halo around the BCG (Comparison Model in Table\,\ref{tab:model_param}), and another one including the additional large-scale halos described above (Fiducial Model in Table~\ref{tab:model_param}).
+Proceeding in our analysis, as described below, we only use the most complex model since it provides a better overall RMS and Bayesian Information Criterion (BIC; \citealt{Schwarz1978}), both criteria used in previous works (e.g. \citealt{Acebron2017,Collett2017,Lam2018})